 2. DO NOT COME for an in-person lesson if you have a fever or are exhibiting ANY signs of illness out of the ordinary.
 I am happy to provide you with a virtual lesson if there is any possibility you could be sick.

-You may have COVID-19 if you have:
+You may be contagious if you have:

 Fever or chills.